The Boys in the Band (1970 film): Home media

 The Boys in the Band was released by MGM/CBS Home Video on VHS videocassette in October 1980, and was later re-released on CBS/Fox Video.
 It was later released on laserdisc.

 The DVD, overseen by Friedkin, was released by Paramount Home Entertainment on November 11, 2008.
 Additional material includes an audio commentary; interviews with director Friedkin, playwright/screenwriter Crowley, executive producer Dominick Dunne, writer Tony Kushner, and two of the surviving cast members, Peter White and Laurence Luckinbill; and a retrospective look at both the off Broadway 1968 play and 1970 film.

-On June 16, 2015, it was released on Blu-ray.
+On June 16, 2015, it was released on Blu-ray via Kino Lorber.
+On May 22, 2026, it was release for the first time on 4K UHD via the Vinegar Syndrome sub-label, Cinématographe.

 The 2011 documentary Making the Boys explores the production of the play and film in the context of its era.

-Remake
+Remakes

 Ryan Murphy produced a new film version of The Boys in the Band for Netflix in 2020.
 Joe Mantello, director of the play's 2018 Broadway revival, served as director of the new film version, which featured the entire Broadway revival cast, including Jim Parsons as Michael, Zachary Quinto as Harold, Matt Bomer as Donald, and Charlie Carver as Cowboy.
 The film was released by Netflix on September 30, 2020.

 A Thai remake was made in 1987, directed by M.L.
 Pundhevanop Dhewakul.
 The film was screened at the Bangkok International Film Festival in 2022.